Skip to main content

 AKS service connector yaml snippet for contoso-air

-You will see the YAML manifest for the contoso-air application with the highlighted edits required to connect to CosmosDB via Workload Identity.
+You will see the YAML manifest for the contoso-air application with the highlighted edits required to connect to Azure OpenAI via Workload Identity.

 tip